Joseph Pipal: South Dakota

 Pipal coached for one year at the University of South Dakota in Vermillion, South Dakota for the 1910 season, the fourth coach on record at the school.
 His record was 5–2.

 Oregon State University

-In 1916, Pipal took over as the head coach of Oregon State Beavers football, known then as Oregon Agriculutural College.
+In 1916, Pipal took over as the head coach of Oregon State Beavers football, known then as Oregon Agricultural College.
 In his first season as the head coach, Pipal coached the team to a 4–5 record.
 This season marked the first time Oregon State played the Nebraska Cornhuskers (on October 21 in Portland, Oregon) and the first road trip to Los Angeles, California to play the USC Trojans.
 OAC came up short against Nebraska, 17–7, but defeated the Trojans, 16–7.
 Pipal's second season at OAC saw the team go 4–2–1, outscoring their opponents 83–33.